welltop-cn/ComfyUI-TeaCache/README.md

 TeaCache has now been integrated into ComfyUI and is compatible with the ComfyUI native nodes.
 ComfyUI-TeaCache is easy to use, simply connect the TeaCache node with the ComfyUI native nodes for seamless usage.

 ## Updates
+- Mar 10 2025: ComfyUI-TeaCache adds max_skip_steps option and has made some changes for ease of use:
+    - Add max_skip_steps option to enjoy a good trade-off between quality and speed for Wan2.1 models.
+The best settings are shown in the usage section.
+    - Merge TeaCache For Img Gen and TeaCache For Vid Gen nodes into a single TeaCache node.
+    - Update TeaCache for HunyuanVideo and LTX-Video to match the offical ComfyUI update.
 - Mar 6 2025: ComfyUI-TeaCache supports Wan2.1:
     - It can achieve a 1.5x lossless speedup and a 2x speedup without much visual quality degradation.
     - Support Text to Video and Image to Video!